Faith that Reckons

 9 “He does not thank the slave because he did the things which were commanded, does he?
 10 So you too, when you do all the things which are commanded you, say, ‘We are unworthy slaves; we have done only that which we ought to have done’.”

 Living according to God’s commandments is the basic minimum requirement.
 This includes not only the general way of life taught in the law itself, but also hearing God’s voice and learning to obey the leading of the Spirit in specific matters.
 These are things learned in discipleship training.
-Many are proud of their achievements in discipleship training, but Jesus said that such disciples are still relatively useless (“unprofitable,” KJV) and have not yet even turned a profit for the Master!
+Many are proud of their achievements in discipleship training, but Jesus said that such disciples are still relatively useless (“unprofitable,” KJV) and have not yet even turned a profit for their Master!

 Rather than being discouraged by this statement, the disciples knew that when their training was completed, they would be sent out as very useful apostles.
 Their face-to-face confrontation with Christ would establish their faith and add to it continually in the days ahead.
 Their faith was yet the size of a mustard seed, but it was the basic minimum requirement needed for discipleship.
 Soon their faith as servants of God would sprout and bear fruit, making them extremely fruitful and profitable to the Kingdom.